 According to Svetlana Sicular, a Gartner analyst, companies should search more for data scientists internally, as most organizations already have people who are well-versed with their own data better than any other outsider data scientists.
 She also recommends training these chosen individuals in programming as well as in other complex aspects of data science, as this solution would help bridge the current divide between data science and domain knowledge.

 One can now see how valuable a data scientist with a perfect blend of domain knowledge and data analysis skills is to any company.

 Clearly, the salary earned by data scientists is well-deserved, as the job is not an easy one.
-So, if you desire to be a data scientist, know that it is not impossible.
+So, if you desire to be a data scientist, know that it is not impossible!
+There are multiple Edlitera Training Programs that can help you learn how to code.
 While a good amount of learning is needed to develop and hone all the skills above, with a little bit of grit and persistence, you are well on your way!